 Design work has been undertaken to generate a high-level understanding of the potential capacity of the site.
 This has been done using a set of assumptions including an average unit size of 100 sqm GEA.
-The most comprehensive option (option 4) delivers the following:
+Option 1 delivers approximately the following: